patroqueeet/django-pdf-generator/README.md

 	return pdf.get_http_response('my_pdf_file')

+Generate a pdf just like Django `render` function :

+urls.py

+    url(r'^invoice$', views.invoice, name='invoice'),

+views.py

+    from pdf_generator.renderers import render_pdf

+    def invoice(request):
+        """
+        Render an invoice
+        The invoice.pdf file is returned
+        """
+        return render_pdf('invoice', request, 'front/invoice.html')

+Juste add `?html=1` to view the HTML instead of getting the pdf file

 ## `PDFGenerator` options

 The `PDFGenerator` class accepts the following arguments :

 + url				[required]
-+ timeout			[Optional] default to 1000, defines the timeout between the opening and the rendering of the url by nightmare
-+ page_size 		[Optional] default to 'A4', accepts options are A3, A4, A5, Legal, Letter or Tabloid
-+ landscape			[Optional] default to 0, defines whether rendering pdf in landscape mode
++ paperformat 		[Required] default to 'A4', examples: "5in*7.5in", "10cm*20cm", "A4", "Letter"
-+ print_background	[Optional] default to 1, defines whether printing background
++ zoom              [Optional] default to 1.
-+ margins_type		[Optional] default to 1, defines which margins to use.
-Uses 0 for default margin, 1 for no margin, and 2 for minimum margin.
-+ script 			[Optional] default to DEFAULT_RENDER_SCRIPT, defines which render script to use.
++ script 			[Optional] default to DEFAULT_RASTERIZE_SCRIPT, defines which render script to use.
 + temp_dir 			[Optional] default to DEFAULT_TEMP_DIR, defines which temp dir to use.

-## Model use for saving PDF
+## Model used for saving PDF

 When using `save(filename, title='', description='')` method of `PDFGenerator`, the following model is used: